Myth-busting around the offshore development team.

 There is an abundance of communication tools being widely used by professional vendors that can cultivate respect, ideas sharing and understanding between distributed teams.
 From video calls and instant messaging software to integration tools for task management and code repositories.
 It is up to the parties involved to establish a system that satisfies their own set of needs, the tools are available.

-Many vendors in offshoring hotspots have teams of talented developers that are fluent in English and are supported by an international managerial team.
+Many vendors in offshoring hotpots have teams of top software developers that are fluent in English and are supported by an international managerial team.
 Daily planning, sprint reviews, and retrospective meetings are all part and parcel of the development process, there is no reason why all this cannot be implemented with your offshore team.

 If clear and open communication channels have been established, it is the client that sets the standards that they expect.
 If the project is using Agile development, it is a transparent approach with measurable milestones every step of the way, stakeholders can be as closely involved in the process as they desire.
 This extends to the hiring process for a new team that is being custom built for the project, clients can oversee the selection criteria and conduct their own interviews via Skype.
 The closer the collaboration, the closer the final product will be to the customer’s expectations.

 An easy way to gain an idea of a vendor’s competency is by looking at its track record with previous clients.
 Were they satisfied?
-What was the lifecycle of the software produced?
+What was the life-cycle of the software produced?
 Are they a company similar to or greater in size and stature to your own?
 These records should speak for themselves, if something seems like a cheap, quick, shoddy option, it probably is.
-But the right offshore partners can provide an opportunity to build an entire dedicated software development team to your project.
+But the right offshore partners can provide an opportunity to build an entire dedicated team to your project.
 The cost of such a custom-built team may be prohibitive onshore.